cloudmatrix/signedimp/README.txt

 to hack the frozen exe to run the signedimp bootstrapping code first, or securely bundle these modules into the executable itself.

-So far I've only worked out the necessary voodoo for py2exe and py2app, and there are helper functions in "signedimp.tools" that will do it for you.
+So far I've worked out the necessary incantations for signing py2exe, py2app and cxfreeze applications, and there are helper functions in "signedimp.tools" that will do it for you.

-I'm still working on the details of signing a cxfreeze executable.
-It would be easy except that the zipimport module can't handle archives with an appended comment, so you can't put things in the exe as a zipfile and then sign the exe with authenticode.
-You may need to build a custom interpreter.

-I don't belive it's possible to sign a bbfreeze application without building a custom interpreter.
+I don't belive it's possible to sign a bbfreeze application without patching bbfreeze itsel.
 Since bbfreeze always sets sys.path to the library.zip and the application dir, there is no way to bundle the bootstrapping code into the executable itself.